 All you have to do is begin the germination period of your first seedling, wait six weeks, germinate your second seedling, wait six weeks, and continue that process for as many seedlings as you would like to grow.

 Staggering the growth of your cannabis plants will allow you to have a new batch of cannabis every six weeks after your first batch is finished.

 Make sure that you know how much cannabis you intend to consume, however, as one batch of cannabis harvested from a plant is enough to last even heavy cannabis users many months.

 Different cannabis strains may benefit from following different staggered growth cycles depending on their rate of maturation.
 For instance, some plants take over 90 days to be ready for curing, while other strains are ready to be cured in only 45 days.

-Although it may seem attractive to have a perennial cannabis plant, most cannabis users are likely to find that they will produce much more cannabis than they use.
-Because even cured cannabis flowers degrade over time, it is often best for personal growers to grow annually flowering cannabis plants anyway.
+Although it may seem attractive to have a perennial cannabis plant, most cannabis users are likely to find that they will produce much more cannabis than they actually use.
+As cured cannabis flowers degrade over time, it's often best for personal growers to stick to annually flowering cannabis plants anyway.

 Get our weekly digest of the most interesting things happening in the Cannabis space.